 3. Evaluate Your Priorities

 As you plan, you’ll likely need to evaluate your priorities periodically.
-The Eisenhower Matrix (below) can help you identify your most critical and important tasks.
+The Eisenhower Matrix can help you identify your most critical and important tasks.
 That way, when new demands arise, you can quickly assess them and shield your schedule from competing priorities.

 4. Work smarter.
 Not harder.

 Managing so many competing commitments is intense.
-Be sure to set aside time to acknowledge your hard work, rest—and reward yourself.
+Be sure to set aside time to acknowledge your hard work, rest — and reward yourself.
 This is the fuel that will keep you on the path toward achieving your ultimate goals.

 Flex Your Planning Muscle